 Without a mature product to sell or an established client base for your company’s products, it might not be worth the investment in time (and money) required to build out sophisticated enterprise sales processes just yet.

 Enterprise Sales Differs From SMB And Mid-Market Sales

-SMBs are typically defined by the number of employees within a company and the business’ revenue.
+SMBs are typically defined by the number of employees within a company and the business’s revenue.
 They distinguish small businesses as having fewer than 100 employees or less than $50 million in revenue, and midsize companies as being between 100-999 employees and between $50 million to 1 billion in revenues.
-If you’re selling is for larger entities with more staff, then an Enterprise Sales Strategy may be necessary to achieve your goals; however other types of sales that can be useful depending on how to spread out demographics across buyers might not apply here.
+If you’re selling for larger entities with more staff, then an Enterprise Sales Strategy may be necessary to achieve your goals; however other types of sales that can be useful depending on how to spread out demographics across buyers might not apply here.
 Here’s what they could look like:

 It is one of the best ways to sell a product and keep a low customer acquisition cost (CAC).

 A lot of companies like Dropbox, Facebook, and some retail spaces utilize self-service.
 It incorporates strategies such as in-context documentation, easy-to-use pricing pages, or chatbots integrated into websites for an easier process.
 Self-service is quite a high volume which helps customers move through quickly; it’s also pretty great at keeping CAC low because they don’t need any help from employees who would then be paid hourly rates rather than commissions on items sold.

 Self-service is an excellent strategy for low-cost products with little technical knowledge needed.
 It also doubles as a great addition to your sales mix on top of mid-market and enterprise strategies because it can be done by the customer without any additional help from any salesperson.

 For sales teams, SMB and mid-market transactional can be a bit of heaven.
 You can decide how many contacts you want per lead as well as what steps in your process are involved based on contract value or product type.